 If a student earns less than 50% on any graded assignment that he or she attempted to complete, the grade entered into the grade book should be rounded up to 50%.
-The rationale for this practice is guided by the fact that other letter grades - A, B, C and D - are broken down in increments of 10 from 60 to 100, but there is a 59-point spread between D and F, a gap that can often make it mathematically impossible for some failing students to ever catch up.
-The statistical tweak of saying that F is now 50 instead of zero is intended to encourage student performance, increase motivation and to give kids the opportunity to experience success.
+The rationale for this practice is guided by the fact that other letter grades - A, B, C and D - are broken down in increments of 10 from 60 to 100, but there is a 59-point spread between 59% and 0, a gap that can often make it mathematically impossible for some failing students to ever catch up.
+The adjustment to 50% is intended to encourage student performance, increase motivation and to give students the opportunity to experience success.